 When your kids are picky, I suggest, more than anything, inclusivity — honor what they naturally want to eat.
 It’s a bit different for really young kids, whom I encourage to try everything at least once.
 But for the teens, they’re already set in their ways, and as you know, we’re struggling with other more pertinent teen issues.
 Food is the last battle I’m interested in fighting!

-What are some healthy recipes for picky teenagers that have worked for you?
+What are some meal ideas for picky teenagers that have worked for you?